Legitcoder/SentimentBot-Rails-API/README.md

 ```

 Note: Team receives responses through users
-which is why surveyId is optional
+which is why surveyId is optional.
+Beyond MVP once a user can join multiple
+this will not work and need to fixed.